Current Page Path

-Paul N. Courant is University Librarian and Dean of Libraries, Harold T. Shapiro Collegiate Professor of Public Policy, Arthur F. Thurnau Professor, Professor of Economics and Professor of Information at the University of Michigan.
-From 2002-2005 he served as Provost and Executive Vice-President for Academic Affairs, the chief academic officer and the chief budget officer of the University.
+Paul N. Courant is currently serving as the Acting Director for Michigan Publishing.
+He is the Harold T. Shapiro Collegiate Professor of Public Policy, an Arthur F. Thurnau Professor, a Professor of Economics and Professor of Information at the University of Michigan.
+From 2007-2013 he was the University Librarian and Dean of Libraries.
+Prior to that, he served as Provost and Executive Vice-President for Academic Affairs (2002-2005), the chief academic officer and the chief budget officer of the University.
 He has also served as the Associate Provost for Academic and Budgetary Affairs, Chair of the Department of Economics and Director of the Institute of Public Policy Studies (which is now the Gerald R. Ford School of Public Policy).
 In 1979 and 1980 he was a Senior Staff Economist at the Council of Economic Advisers.

 Courant has authored half a dozen books, and over seventy papers covering a broad range of topics in economics and public policy, including tax policy, state and local economic development, gender differences in pay, housing, radon and public health, relationships between economic growth and environmental policy, and university budgeting systems.
 More recently, his academic work has considered the economics of universities, the economics of libraries and archives, and the effects of new information technologies and other disruptions on scholarship, scholarly publication, and academic libraries.